department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

   - US-Core already requires: `status`, `vaccineCode`, `patient`, `occurrence[x]`, `primarySource`
 - should have `meta.profile` set to `https://department-of-veterans-affairs.github.io/mhv-fhir-phr-mapping/StructureDefinition/VA.MHV.PHR.immunization` to indicate the intent to be compliant with this profile
 - must have `identifier` as cross reference to original source
-- must be indicated this data are not official record (`primarySource`=false)
+- US-Core requires that this be populated, but we don't get this details
   - Given that the field is not used by UX, it does not matter what the value is
-  - should change when US-Core 6+ allows the element to be empty
+  - do not populate, but add to the element the Data Absent Reason extension
 - any reaction is recorded as a contained `Observation`.
 This Observation is simply
   - status of final
   - code.text from ImmunizationTo.reaction
   - valueCodeableConcept of SNOMED#401515003 Known present
   - see [Immunization Reaction Profile of Observation](StructureDefinition-VA.MHV.PHR.immunizationReaction.html)
 - `contraindicated` - '1' for Yes (do not repeat this vaccine), '0' for no (okay to use in the future)
-  - when `contraindicated` is '1' then set `.reaction.detail.display` = `YES (DO NOT REPEAT THIS VACCINE)`
-  - else .reaction is not populated
+  - no clear place to record this in FHIR and no need for the data, so do not preserve
 - `series` - series of the immunization type was given to the patient
   - see table below for how to set `.protocolApplied.series`
   - put the `series` into `.protocolApplied.doseNumberString`